 Co-Owner & Manager

 Ben was raised near the shores of the Chesapeake Bay in Calvert County, Maryland.
 His wandering spirit led him on many great adventures across the country for several years, during which he managed a friend's start-up business in Virginia, learned to build wooden boats in Washington, spent a season in the mountains of Tahoe, and kayaked the tidewaters of North Carolina, all before landing in Humboldt County.
-For the last five years Ben has dug deep into the world of gardening and farming, working on local farms while wholeheartedly absorbing the physical and spiritual nature of the trade.
-His work experience eventually led to a job raising quinoa on the Mendocino Coast where he relished in the excitement of larger-scale farming and machine operation.
+During the years preceding the start of our farm, Ben dug deep into the world of gardening and farming, working on local farms while wholeheartedly absorbing the physical and spiritual nature of the trade.
+His work experience eventually led to a job raising quinoa on the Mendocino Coast where he relished in the excitement of larger-scale farming.
 Ben's passion for tending the land is evident whether he's combining 80 acres of quinoa knee-deep in motor oil, or on his knees harvesting a row of spinach!

 Interested in our Free-Choice CSA?